logicalclocks/logicalclocks.github.io/docs/setup_installation/common/settings.md

   </figure>
 </p>

-## Manage your personal information in Profile
+## Manage your personal information under Profile
 The __Profile__ section is where you can edit your personal information such as name, phone number, company, etc.

 <p align="center">